-Dieng plateau is home of eight small Hindu temples that are among the oldest surviving religious structures ever built in Java, and the earliest Hindu temples in Indonesia.
-The local Javanese population named each temples according to Javanese wayang characters, mostly taken from Mahabharata epic.
+Dieng Plateau is home of eight small Hindu temples that are among the oldest surviving religious structures ever built in Java, and the earliest Hindu temples in Indonesia.
+The local Javanese population named each temple according to Javanese wayang characters, mostly taken from Mahabharata epic.
 The temples show many features of Indian Hindu temple architecture.
-Surrounded by green hills with a very cool air makes this temple as the best place to learn the history of Javanese ancestors.
+Surrounded by green hills with a very cool air makes this temples in Dieng as the best place to learn the history of Javanese ancestors.

 The temples are clustered around three groups; Arjuna, Dwarawati and Gatotkaca clusters, while Bima temple was constructed as a separate single temple.